Writer – Katherine Lyall-Watson

 “Thank you for bringing the stories of these women to the stage I didn’t know I needed it until I saw it” — Anonymous Audience Survey

-- Original and highly entertaining performance celebrating stories of adventurous women.
+- This is a highly original and entertaining performance celebrating the stories of adventurous women.

-- Opportunity to see two outstanding senior female performers, and two of Queensland’s best-loved actors, Barbara Lowing & Roxanne McDonald.
+- It’s an opportunity to see two outstanding senior female performers, and two of Queensland’s best-loved actors, Barbara Lowing & Roxanne McDonald.

-- Belloo Creative is an all-female, Brisbane-based company, whose awadr-winning previous work includes Motherland (Best Independent Production) & Hanako (Brisbane Festival).
+- Belloo Creative is an all-female, Brisbane-based company, whose award-winning previous work includes Motherland (Best Independent Production) & Hanako (Brisbane Festival).

 - Based on true stories, the work is based on interviews with both actors whose lives provided inspiration for the play.

 Audience & Community Engagement

 Audience Development: Belloo can tailor audience engagement and development activities to suit local needs.
 Options available include:

 - Artist Q&A: Pre / Post show audience members / VIP sponsors